 Mirabai was a great saint and devotee of Sri Krishna.
 Despite facing criticism and hostility from her own family, she lived an exemplary saintly life and composed many devotional bhajans.
 Historical information about the life of Mirabai is a matter of some scholarly debate.
 The oldest biographical account was Priyadas’s commentary in Nabhadas’ Sri Bhaktammal in 1712.
 Nevertheless, there are many oral histories, which give an insight into this unique poet and saint of India.

 Early Life Mirabai

 Mira was born around the start of the 16th Century in the Chaukari village in Merta, Rajasthan.
 Her father was Ratan Singh a descendant of Rao Rathor, the founder of Jodhpur.
 When Mirabai was only three years old, a wandering Sadhu came to her family’s home and gave a doll of Sri Krishna to her father.
-Her father took saw this as a special blessing but was initially unwilling to give it to her daughter, because she felt she would not appreciate it.
+Her father took this as a special blessing but was initially unwilling to give it to his daughter, because she felt she would not appreciate it.
 However, Mira had, at first sight, become deeply enamoured with this depiction of Lord Krishna.
 She refused to eat until the doll of Sri Krishna was given to her.
 To Mira, this figure of Sri Krishna embodied his living presence.
 She resolved to make Krishna her lifelong friend, lover, and husband.
 Throughout her turbulent life, she never wavered from her youthful commitment.

 On one occasion, when Mira was still young, she saw a wedding procession going down the street.
 Turning to her mother, she asked in innocence, “Who will be my husband?”
 Her mother replied, half in jest, half in seriousness.
 “You already have your husband, Sri Krishna.”
-Mira’s mother was supportive of her daughter’s blossoming religious tendencies, but she passed away when she was only young.
+Mira’s mother was supportive of her daughter’s blossoming religious tendencies, but she passed away when she was young.